 They can also be found in furikake, which is a traditional form of Japanese seasoning.

 Looking to experience even more traditional Japanese flavors like sesame seeds?
 Check out Sakuraco!
-Sakuraco sends traditional Japanese sweets, snacks, home goods and tea straight to your door.
+Sakuraco sends traditional Japanese sweets, snacks, home goods, and tea straight to your door.

 Sesame Seed Varieties

-The main difference between the hulled and unhulled types lies in their physical appearance, also called the shell or husk.
-Unhulled seeds are prepared in their most natural state with their intact shell, whereas hulled seeds have their hulls removed revealing the white inner part of the seed.
+The main difference between the hulled and unhulled types is their physical appearance, also called the shell or husk.
+Unhulled seeds are prepared in their most natural state with their intact shell, whereas hulled seeds have their hulls removed, revealing the white inner part of the seed.

-Black or White?
+Black or White Sesame Seeds?

-Distinguishing between black sesames seeds vs white through their differences is pretty difficult past the color comparison.
+Distinguishing between black sesame seeds vs white through their differences is pretty difficult past the color comparison.
 The black sesame has more of a nutty and rustic taste compared to its white counterpart.
 This is mostly due to the hull removal process that the white sesame has undergone.

-When it comes to figuring out which is better for you, it really comes down to personal preference and availability!
+When it comes to figuring out which is better for you, it comes down to personal preference and availability!